Connect file storage to a cloud server in another pool

 -

-At the end of this block, add the desired route:
+At the end of this block, add a route:

 up route add -net <ip_address> netmask <mask> gw <gateway>